 - KS1 playtime is at 10.30am 10.45am and 2.45pm 3.00pm.
 KS2 playtime is at 10.50am 11.05am. - At least two adults must be on duty, (see separate timetable in the staffroom).
-One to one staff must be on duty with their particular child if necessary - Children should be encouraged to play playground games e.g. skipping - Football is allowed in the designated part of the playing field with a non-leather ball - There is a rota for which classes can play football on specific days - Children not involved in the game must play in the other part of the playground for safety reasons Other children may play on the grass in fine weather - Children are not allowed to bring balls from home - At the end of playtime children must stand still when the bell is rung - When the second bell is rung children line up and are collected by their teacher - Children who do not behave in line with our expectations and High 5 rules will be dealt with as stated on the behaviour consequence ladder.
+One to one staff must be on duty with their particular child if necessary - Children should be encouraged to play playground games e.g. skipping - Football is allowed in the designated part of the playing field with a non-leather ball - There is a rota for which classes can play football on specific days - Children not involved in the game must play in the other part of the playground for safety reasons Other children may play on the grass in fine weather - Children are not allowed to bring balls from home - At the end of playtime children must stand still when the bell is rung - When the second bell is rung KS1 and reception children will go into school and when the third bell is rung KS2 children go in sensibly - Children who do not behave in line with our expectations and High 5 rules will be dealt with as stated on the behaviour consequence ladder.
 Serious incidents will be recorded using the behaviour software.
-If behaviour persists further action will be taken.
-(See 3) - Minor injuries are recorded in an accident book in the first aid room.
+If behaviour persists further action will be taken. - Minor injuries are recorded in an accident book in the first aid room.
 A bumped head must always be reported to parents.